cloudinary-training/cust-training-2022/README.md

 How to secure your asset and deliver assets when they are restricted.

+## March: Vercel Integration

+## April: Webhooks

+## May: EXP

+Cloudinary Customer Education provided training at an EXP event in New York City.
+You can find video from this event in the [Training Academy](https://training.cloudinary.com)

+## June: Vercel Integration

+## July: Product Gallery

+## August: Admin Search

+## September: Transformations

+## October: Artificial Intelligence

+## November: Video

+## December: Migration

 ## Environment Setup

 ### Install Node.js and NPM